from £50 /night help Price for guests, Nights

-The chalet is compact yet comfortable for two people.
-Lounge, sofa, dining table, TV with built in DVD player, One bedroom with twin beds, ample under bed storage, drawers and hanging storage.
+The chalet is compact and comfortable for two people.
+Lounge, sofa, dining table, TV with built in DVD player, One double bedroom , ample under bed storage, drawers and hanging storage.
 Heating is by portable heaters and electricity is via a £1 coin operated meter.

 Shower room, bright and clean.

 Kitchen is well equipped with a compact cooker and two rings.

 Crisp fresh bedding is supplied, bath mat too.
 Remember to bring your own towels.

 The site is conveniently placed for access to quaint coves, beaches, cliff top walks, National parks and English heritage sites and an abundance of sub tropical gardens.

 The site is peaceful and quiet, and borders a nature reserve, with heath and the coast beyond.
 There are no shops or other amenities within the site, but Lizard village (2 miles away) has a good range of facilities.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Rooms||1 bedroom, 1 bathrooms of which 1 Shower rooms|